Wandalen/willbe/README.md

 ## What willbe is not

 Utility willbe is not a replacement of Git, NPM or other utilities with narrow purpose.
-Utility willbe aggregates functionality of all that utilities in the single package and under the single philosophy.
+It aggregates functionality of all that utilities in the single utility and under the single philosophy.

 ## Try out
 ```